gfolego/vangogh/README.md

 - Unzip

-From now on, we will assume that the **vgdb_2016.zip** dataset file has been downloaded.
+From now on, we will assume that the **vgdb_2016.zip** dataset file has already been downloaded.

 Unzip the dataset.
 ```bash